Abortion rights backers rally in anger over post-Roe future

 In Chicago, Kjirsten Nyquist, a nurse toting daughters ages 1 and 3, agreed about the need to vote.
 “As much as federal elections, voting in every small election matters just as much,” she said.

-At many of the rallies, speakers put the issue in stark terms, saying women and girls will die if abortions are outlawed.
+At many of the rallies, speakers put the issue in stark terms, saying people will die if abortions are outlawed.

 “I want you to vote as though your lives depend on it, because they do,” she told the crowd.